 Ad Hoc folder (to capture any customization)

-On the target system, create the same physical folder (directory you create on your hard drive from EFT Server) structure as the folder structure on the source computer.
+On the target system, create the same physical folder structure as the folder structure on the source computer.

 The easiest way to duplicate the physical folder structure is to copy the folder structure from the source to the target, which avoids introducing typos in folder names.